FOX NEWS FIRST: North Korea threatening to pull out of summit over nukes, drills; 'Red' alert over Hawaii volcano

 - Hawaii residents are on the highest alert as authorities warn the Kilauea volcano is growing more volatile and that an eruption could be imminent

 THE LEAD STORY - NORTH KOREA PREDICTABLY UNPREDICTABLE: North Korea threw potential doubt onto next month's highly anticipated summit between President Trump and dictator Kim Jong Un as the regime reportedly said the United States must stop insisting it “unilaterally” abandon its nuclear program ...
-The warning, issued by former North Korean nuclear negotiator Kim Gye Gwan and reported in the Washington Post, came hours after North Korea canceled a high-level summit with South Korea and threatened to cancel its meeting with the United States over American military drills with South Korea.
+The warning, issued by former North Korean nuclear negotiator Kim Gye Gwan, came hours after North Korea canceled a high-level summit with South Korea and threatened to cancel its meeting with the United States over American military drills with South Korea.
 KCNA, North Korea's state media outlet, claimed that the military drills were a rehearsal for a potential invasion of the country.
 Trump announced last week that the meeting with Kim would take place in Singapore on June 12.
 State Department Spokesperson Heather Nauert said they had not received any "formal or even informal notification of anything," and are continuing to plan the summit.

 - North Korea begins to dismantle nuclear test site -- but Kim Jong Un can turn elsewhere